Commercial Pizza Cutters: 4 Best Types for Pizzerias

 7 Deiss Lux Heavy Duty Pizza Cutter With Wheel Slicer- Stainless Steel Sharp Smooth Pizza Cutter Wheel With Easy Grip Non-Slip Handle, Dishwasher Safe (BLACK) Check Deiss Lux Heavy Duty Pizza Cutter With Wheel Slicer- Stainless Steel Sharp Smooth Pizza Cutter Wheel With Easy Grip Non-Slip Handle, Dishwasher Safe (BLACK) on Amazon

-9 OXO Steel 4" Pizza Wheel Check OXO Steel 4" Pizza Wheel on Amazon
+8 OXO Good Grips 3.5" Pizza Wheel and Cutter Check OXO Good Grips 3.5" Pizza Wheel and Cutter on Amazon

-10 OXO Good Grips Pizza Wheel and Cutter for Non-Stick Pans Check OXO Good Grips Pizza Wheel and Cutter for Non-Stick Pans on Amazon
+10 OXO Steel 4" Pizza Wheel Check OXO Steel 4" Pizza Wheel on Amazon

 While less common in high-volume pizzerias, heavy-duty pizza scissors offer a unique approach to slicing.

 • Advantages: Pizza scissors provide precise control, allowing for careful cutting without disturbing toppings.
-They can be particularly useful for serving individual slices directly from the pan or for intricate cutting tasks.
+They are useful for serving individual slices directly from the pan or for intricate cutting tasks.
 Some designs feature a flat bottom plate that slides under the pizza, lifting and cutting simultaneously.

 Decoding the Details: Detailed Comparison of Commercial Pizza Cutter Types